LinaValencia85/rad-gatk/README.md

 1	11223	A	64.75	./.
 0	./.
 0	./.
 0	G/G	1	./.
 0	./.
 0	./.
 0	./.
 0	./.
 0
 1	11232	G	67.76	./.
 0	./.
 0	./.
 0	./.
 1	./.
 0	./.
 0	./.
 0	./.
 0	./.
 0
 ```

+Each script has few options, for example the minimum read depth to consider a locus as valid, or the mean locus length of your RAD loci (e.g. if you sequenced PE 2x150 you should probably have a mean locus length of ~300bp.

 To access help on each parameter just type `python gatk-rad-loci-stats-s3.py -h` :